boogie-org/boogie-docs/LangRef.rst

 global program scope.
 They can be mutable (``var``) or immutable (``const``).

 Immutable variables can optionally have a ``unique`` qualifier.
-This qualifier adds the assumption that this variable has a different value to all other global immutable variables of the same type ``Ty``.
+This qualifier adds the assumption (i.e. like a axiom) that this variable has a different value to all other global immutable variables of the same type ``Ty`` that have the ``unique`` qualifier.

 .. warning::
   It is possible to declare several global immutable variables to be unique and